veritem/next2ts/README.md

 ### Next2ts

-Migrate your Next.js Project from javaScript to typescript in minutes
+Migrate your Next.js Project from javaScript to typescript in seconds

 ### Get started